AtlasOfLivingAustralia/name-preprocessing/PROCESSING.md

 While the nodes are being executed, the data associated with the `names.output` and `valid_names.output` ports are also stored in the context.
 It is possible to run the same processing chain with multiple different contexts.
+If you wish to dump the contents of the processing to the work file, set the **dump** flag in the context.

 Processing data can, therefore, be done by presenting a ProcessingContext to a collection of linked nodes and running the nodes in order.